thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-flurry-analytics-component.md

 ## Step 2.
 Configure the Flurry Analytics Component {#step2}

 1. Load the Flurry Analytics Component into your app.
-See [Load a Component in Your App][fire-app-builder-load-a-component].
+See [Add or Remove a Component][fire-app-builder-load-a-component].

 2. Remove any other analytics components that are loaded in your app (such as Crashlytics, OmnitureAnalyticsComponent, or LoggerAnalyticsComponent).
-See [Remove a Component][fire-app-builder-load-a-component#removeacomponent] for details.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details.

     {% include_relative componentnote_analytics.html %}